Series 710.2.2AR - School Meals and Unpaid Meal Charges

 4.2 When a student has a low or negative balance, notification to the student’s parent or guardian and subsequent debt collection efforts will occur as follows:

-4.2.1 Once a student’s school meal account balance reaches a balance of between one remaining meal and a negative balance of five remaining meals, the Food and Nutrition Services Manager (“FNSM”) will attempt to make contact with the parent or guardian informing them that payment is required.
+4.2.1 Once a student’s school meal account balance reaches a balance of between one remaining meal and a negative balance of five remaining meals, the Food and Nutrition Services Department will attempt to make contact with the parent or guardian informing them that payment is required.

 4.3 Reminders for payment of outstanding balances on student school meal accounts will be done with parents or guardians.
-Collection of unpaid meal debt will be done in a manner that does not demean or stigmatize any student participating in the school meal program.
+Collection of unpaid meal debt will be done in a manner that does not demean or stigmatize any student participating in the school meal program, including but not limited to dumping meals, withdrawing a meal that has been served, announcing or listing students’ names publicly, or affixing stickers, stamps, or pins.
+Schools must not impose any other restriction prohibited under Minnesota Statute 123B.37 due to unpaid student meal balances.
+Schools must not limit a student's participation in any school activities, graduation ceremonies, field trips, athletics, activity clubs, or other extracurricular activities or access to materials, technology, or other items provided to students due to an unpaid student meal balance.

 - Minnesota Statute 124D.111, subd.
 4, Lunch Aid; Food Service Accounting